harmansethi92/kustomer-Terraform/README.md

 ## Setup:

-1. awscli installed
+1. awscli installed, aws credentials setup and make sure you have enough permissions to create the stack

 2. terraform version v0.12.24

-3. Create a simple s3 bucket to store the terraform state.
-This would enable multiple developers to work on the codebase don't have different local state files. use command to create the bucket from terminal: aws s3api create-bucket --bucket kustomer-terraform-state --region us-east-1

 ### Provisioning